Access4Learning/specgen_input_common/98_Xslt/Readme.md

 2) Produce the 'Create' schema yaml file with the `dmToJsonSchema.xsl`.
 This creates the `jsonSchema_OpenAPIxx_Create_yy.yaml` file.
 3) Produce the 'Update' schema yaml file with the `dmToJsonSchema.xsl`.
 This creates the `jsonSchema_OpenAPIxx_Update_yy.yaml` file.
 4) Produce the Example yaml file with the `dmToExamples.xsl`.
 This creates the `examples.yaml` file.
-5) Add the correct `commonDefs-OpenAPIxx-yyy-headers.yaml`.
+5) Pre-process the `commonDefs.temaplate.yaml` and add the resulting `commonDefs.yaml` file.
 6) One of the sub-steps is required depending whether the infrastructure or a locale data model Open API is produced:
    - If the Open API yaml files for the Infrastructure are produced, pre-process the `infraPaths.temaplate.yaml` and add the resulting `infraPaths.yaml` file.
    - If the Open API yaml files are produced for a locale (e.g. AU, NA) then step 2 and step 3 should be repeated with the infrastructure input XML file.
-This is required because the `commonDefs-OpenAPIxx-yyy-headers.yaml` holds references to infrastructure data models such as the error message structure.
+This is required because the `commonDefs.yaml` holds references to infrastructure data models such as the error message structure.
 The resulting `jsonSchema_OpenAPIxx_Create_IN.yaml` and `jsonSchema_OpenAPIxx_Update_IN.yaml` must be added to complete the Open API specification of a locale data model.
 To simplify this process these files are part of this repository but will be updated from time to time as the infrastructure specification evolves.